 As Petitioner argues, in Durward's preferred embodiment, "each user's computer has a copy of the entire virtual space."
 Ex.
 1008, 4:19-21; see id. at 6:55-57 ("[I]n the preferred embodiment, each user has a copy of the selected virtual space in his or her computer."); Pet.
-34. Central control unit 14 ("server process") sends the user updated positional data based on the assigned visual relevant space of the user's virtual being ("avatar").
+45-46.
+Central control unit 14 ("server process") sends the user updated positional data based on the assigned visual relevant space of the user's virtual being ("avatar").
 Ex.
 1008, 3:58-63, 4:12-26, 4:50-56.

 As Petitioner argues and Dr. Zyda testifies, the visual relevant space "may be broader than the client's field of view," as exemplified by visual relevant space 204 for virtual being 184 in Figure 5.
 Pet.
-34; see Ex.
-1002 ¶ 105; Ex.
+46; see Ex.
+1002 ¶¶ 185-87; Ex.
 1008, 4:57-59, 5:13-18, Fig. 5.
 Durward explains that, as shown by virtual being 184, "the user's visual relevant space may be defined by the field of view of the virtual being and areas in close proximity to it."
 Ex.
 1008, 5:13-18 (emphases added).
 In addition, the visual relevant space may be narrower than the client's field of view.
-As Durward states, "elements outside of a visual relevant space may be visible to the user, but" because updated positional data for those elements are not transmitted to the user, "any real-time or program controlled position/motion associated with the element is not processed for that user."
+As Durward states,

+"elements outside of a visual relevant space may be visible to the user, but" because updated positional data for those elements are not transmitted to the user, "any real-time or program controlled position/motion associated with the element is not processed for that user."
 Id. at 5:5-12.
 As a result, "the element [either] appears stationary in a fixed position, or . . . moves in accordance with a fixed script."
 Id.

 Regardless of the scope of the assigned visual relevant space and, thus, the positional updates received by the user, the user's head-mounted display shows only the virtual beings and objects within the user's field of view.
 As Durward explains, "the user's computer" uses the updated positional data received from central control unit 14 to "update the images viewed."
 Id. at 6:60-62.
 Further, Durward discloses that the user's "head[-]mounted display 46 displays the portion of the virtual space viewed from the perspective of the virtual being defined for [the] user [] together with all other defined virtual beings and objects within its field of vision."
 Id. at 3:50-54; see id. at [57], 1:57-59 ("[T]he user's computer may display a portion of a selected virtual space on the user's head mounted display.").
 Dr. Zyda testifies that "[u]pon receipt of the position information from" central control unit 14 ("server process"), "the client determines a set of other users' avatars to be displayed to the first user, by identifying which of the received positions fall within the user's field of view."
 Ex.
-1002 ¶ 106.
+1002 ¶ 186.

-Based on Petitioner's arguments and Dr. Zyda's testimony regarding these disclosures of Durward, we are persuaded that Petitioner has made a sufficient showing that Durward's user determines which virtual beings ("avatars") to display from the positional data received from central control unit 14 ("server process"), which may include the positions of more or less virtual beings than those within the user's field of view.
-In other words, Petitioner has adduced adequate evidence that Durward performs the "determining" step of claim 1 of the '856 patent, and that this determining is performed by the recited "first client process"-thereby disclosing the limitation under our construction as well as the narrower construction assumed by the parties.
+Based on Petitioner's arguments and Dr. Zyda's testimony, we are persuaded that Petitioner has shown sufficiently that Durward's user determines which other virtual beings ("other user avatars") to display, namely those virtual beings that are within the field of view of its virtual being, based on the positional data received from central control unit 14, which may include the positions of more or less virtual beings than those within its field of view.
+Thus, Petitioner has made an adequate showing that Durward discloses the client "determining" a "displayable set of the other user avatars associated with the client device display," as claim 1 requires.